Yi-Feng-Liu/Excel-Filter-tool/README.md

-# Excel-Filter-Tool (This tool is made for Lyra)
+# Excel-Filter-Tool version 1.0(This tool made for Lyra)

-The tool used to filter excel file and will create the new worksheet that you need to key in second entry.
+A tool used to filter Excel file and will create the new worksheet that you need to key in the entry.
-On the GUI, the sheet 1 means you want to process sheet and the sheet 2 is means what name of sheet you want to save.

 ### **If name of sheet name dose not exist, it will be auto created and save it.
 The combobox you can select the type which you want to filter. **